cockroachdb/molt/docs/RFCS/20231113_molt_fetch.md

 `fetch` will currently support the following:

 - Pulling a table, uploading CSVs to S3/GCP/local machine (`--listen-addr` must be set) and running IMPORT on Cockroach for you.
-- Pulling a table, uploading CSVs to S3/GCP/local machine and running COPY TO on Cockroach from that CSV.
+- Pulling a table, uploading CSVs to S3/GCP/local machine and running COPY FROM on Cockroach from that CSV.
-- Pulling a table and running COPY TO directly onto the CRDB table without an intermediate store.
+- Pulling a table and running COPY FROM directly onto the CRDB table without an intermediate store.

 By default, data will be imported using `IMPORT INTO`.
 You can use the `live` mode if you need target data to be query-able during loading, which will use `COPY FROM` instead.